Westport House & Gardens

 Be sure to allow time to explore the extensive 400-acre grounds to take in views of Croagh Patrick, Westport House itself, the lake, gardens, and Clew Bay as you pass through the woodland and parkland setting.

-Consider staying over on the 400-acre estate and book a stay in Hotel Westport, spend a night under the stars when you hire a bell tent or bring your own van or tent to the Caravan & Camping Park.
+Spend a night under the stars when you hire a bell tent or bring your own van or tent to the Caravan & Camping Park.

 Westport House - known as “Ireland’s Most Beautiful Home"